kumaran-is/angular-flexlayout-standard/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1

-There are 2 ways you can launch this application :
+There are 2 ways you can launch the application :

-1. Application is hosted on `Github Pages`, you launch the application on your browser directly, by [clicking here](https://kumaran-is.github.io/angular-flexlayout-standard).
+1. Application is hosted on `Github Pages`, you can launch the application on your browser directly, by [clicking here](https://kumaran-is.github.io/angular-flexlayout-standard).

 2. Launch the application on [StackBlitz](https://stackblitz.com/), by [clicking here](https://stackblitz.com/github/kumaran-is/angular-flexlayout-standard).
 [StackBlitz](https://stackblitz.com/) is a online code editor built on top of vscode editor, where you can edit and see your changes on the fly.